Table of Contents

 - Melia bukayun Royle.

-Nimba and Mahanimba, are two different trees belonging to same family, Meliaceae.
-Botanical name of Neem is Azadirachta indica A. Juss; Melia azadirachta L.; Melia indica (A. juss) Bandis.
+Nimba and Mahanimba, are two different trees belonging to the same family, Meliaceae.
+The botanical name of Neem is Azadirachta indica A. Juss; Melia Azadirachta L.; Melia indica (A. Juss) Bandis.

 Constituents of Bakayan Tree Ayurveda

 Quercitrin, rutin and tetranortriterpenoids, salanin and vilasinin are present in leaves.
-Quercetin has an antioxidantand anti-inflammatory effects and help to reduce inflammation.
+Quercetin has antioxidantand anti-inflammatory effects and helps to reduce inflammation.

 Rutin is a flavonol glycoside comprised of quercetin and rutinose found in many plants.
 Rutin has antidiabetic, anti-inflammatory, antioxidant, β-amyloid oligomer-reducing, antimicrobial, antifungal, neuroprotective and anti-allergic activities.

-The fruit of Melia azedarach contains the alkaloid azaridine, a resin, meliotannic acid and benzoic acid, oil, glucose, hydrocarbons and proteins.
+The fruit of Melia azedarach contains the alkaloid aziridine, a resin, meliotannic acid and benzoic acid, oil, glucose, hydrocarbons, and proteins.
 The bitter constituents are present exclusively in the pericarp, not in the kernel of the fruit.

 The bakayan tree heartwood contains bakayanin a lactone, bakalactone.

-The fixed oil extracted from the bakayan tree seed contains butyric, valeric, stearic, palmitic, oleic, linoleic, arachidic, liquoceric, unsaturated resinous acids and margosline.
+The fixed oil extracted from the bakayan tree seed contains butyric, valeric, stearic, palmitic, oleic, linoleic, arachidic, licorice, unsaturated resinous acids, and margosline.

-The bark of bakayan tree contains the alkaloid paraisine.
-Inner bark is extremely bitter nauseous but not astringent and contain yellowish-white resin and exhibits anthelmintic activity.
-The outer bark is astringent, and contains tannins.
+The bark of the bakayan tree contains the alkaloid paraisine.
+The inner bark is extremely bitter nauseous but not astringent and contain yellowish-white resin and exhibits anthelmintic activity.
+The outer bark is astringent and contains tannins.